-- 5. Another approach would be to use the access hole in the back side of the Master plate.
+- 5. Alternately, use the access hole in the back side of the Master plate.
 If not already removed, remove the Master plate refer to Section 2.3-Master Plate Removal. - 6.
 Use a 3 mm hex key to remove the alignment pin from the back side of the Master plate.
 Loosen the alignment pin by turning it clockwise, the alignment pin will be removed from the locking side of the Master plate.
-Refer to Figure 5.10.

-Figure 5.10-Alternative Alignment Pin Removal with 3 mm hex key Socket
+Figure 5.10-3 mm Hex Key

-7. Once the alignment pin has been removed, verify that the assembly (pin and set screw) are intact.
-If the set screw portion of the assembly did not come out, it will be necessary to remove it separately using the access hole in the back plate of the Master plate.

-- 8. Apply Loctite 242 to the inside of the alignment pin bushing and the threads if the alignment pin. - 9.
-Install the alignment pin assembly into the bushing on the Tool Changer.
-Tighten to 60 in-lbs (6.8 Nm). - 10.
-Apply MobilGrease XHP222 Special grease to the Alignment Pin (see Section 4.2-Cleaning and Lubrication of the Locking Mechanism and Alignment Pins). - 11.
+- 7. With the alignment been removed, verify that the assembly (pin and set screw) are intact.
+If the set screw portion of the assembly did not come out, remove it separately using the access hole in the back plate of the Master plate. - 8.
+Apply Loctite 242 and install the new alignment pin assembly into the bushing on the Tool Changer using a 4 mm hex key.
+Tighten to 60 in-lbs (6.8 Nm). - 9.
+Apply MobilGrease XHP222 Special grease to the Alignment Pin. - 10.
 Safely resume normal operation.